IBM-Cloud/docs/troubleshoot/index.md

-## Cannot switch application into debug mode
+## Unable to switch apps into debug mode
 {: #ts_debug}

 You might not be able to enable the debug mode if the Java virtual machine (JVM) version is 8 or lower.